Continual Memorization of Factoids in Language Models: Continual Memorization of Factoids

-\begin{itemize} \item \textbf{Key-Value Recall (KVR).} We construct the Key-Value Recall task by randomly generating $2,000$ unique key-value pairs.
-Each key and value string contains $8$ characters from the mix of alphabets and number digits.
-See Figure~\ref{fig:teaser} for an example. \item \textbf{PopQA.} PopQA~\citep{mallen2023when} is a collection of $14$k questions about long-tail entities.
-It contains $16$ diverse relationship types presented in a knowledge triplet format sourced from Wikidata~\citep{vrandevcic2014wikidata}.
-We randomly select $2,000$ unfamiliar data points from the dataset for finetuning. \item \textbf{TriviaQA.} TriviaQA~\citep{joshi2017triviaqa} is a question answering dataset containing over $650$k question-answer pairs.
-We randomly select $2,000$ unfamiliar examples to fine-tune on. \end{itemize}
+\paragraph{Stage 1: Factoid dataset $D_A$.} Key-Value Recall (KVR): we generate $2,000$ unique key-value pairs, each containing $8$ characters from the mix of alphabets and number digits.
+PopQA: we sample $2,000$ unfamiliar knowledge triplets from a set of diverse questions and relationships about long-tail entities \citep{mallen2023when}.
+TriviaQA: we sample $2,000$ unfamiliar question-answer pairs from the dataset ~\citep{joshi2017triviaqa}.
+See examples in Figure~\ref{fig:teaser} and \S\ref{app:input_output_examples}.